LinearFold/LinearSampling/README.md

 ## Data
 We list two sequences from RNAcentral that show the overflow issue of RNAsubopt.
 The ID and description of the sequences are:

->URS00007C400D lncRNA from 10 species
+URS00007C400D lncRNA from 10 species

->URS00009C28A8_9606 Homo sapiens long non-coding RNA NONHSAT136811.2
+URS00009C28A8_9606 Homo sapiens long non-coding RNA NONHSAT136811.2

-Please find the sequences in data/ folder
+Please also find the sequences in data/ folder.